 In a short amount of time, the third overall pick in the 2009 draft played in the NBA Finals, won the 2012 NBA Sixth Man Award and was part of the gold medal-winning USA team at the 2012 Olympics.
 And while that helped garner some attention in the hobby, James Harden rookie cards still remained relatively inexpensive.

 However, thanks to the move to Houston, things changed fairly quickly for James Harden and his earliest cards.
-The regular All-Star and scoring machine has the Rockets winning.
+The All-Star scoring machine has the Rockets winning.
 This, in turn, has regularly thrust his name into MVP consideration, which has collectors taking another look at cards for the bearded basketball star.
 The Rockets also added more star power to the team via Chris Paul, helping Houston in its quest for another title.

 There are more than 25 James Harden rookie cards to choose from in sets issued during the 2009-10 NBA collecting season.
 While they're available in all price ranges, the list below focuses on some of the very best.
 If you are curious about his other first-year cards, see our full James Harden rookie card checklist.